R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Acknowledgements

 There are three stages to collect and process source demonstration, as shown below.

 \textbf{Template and environment scanning:} To collect demonstration, we first move the robot to the front of a table or any other platform.
-Then the robot's base and head camera are fixed during task execution.
-Before we perform teleoperation, we first remove all relevant objects from the table and take a RGB-D image $o_0$ as the complete environment.
+Then the robot's base are fixed during task execution.
+Before we perform teleoperation, we first remove all relevant objects from the table and take a RGB-D image $o_0$, which is converted to WCS as the complete environment $\widetilde{P}^e$.
 Then we individually scan each object to acquire their 3D template via the \href{https://developer.apple.com/cn/augmented-reality/tools/}{RealityComposer} App on iPad.

 \textbf{Annotation with UI:} After scanning, we put objects back to the table and start teleoperation to collect sequence of observation-action pair.
 After that, our UI plays the RGB video and ask user to annotate.
 As shown in Figure \ref{fig:annotate_UI}.
 The user first draws boxes on the initial frame to label each object with index, which is then processed with SAM~\cite{kirillov2023segment} to get object masks.
 Then user watches the video and is able to click $\texttt{Play}$, $\texttt{Stop}$ or $\texttt{Rollback}$ at anytime to capture key frames (i.e., the start / end of skill segments).
 When the user stops at a key frame, they can press $\texttt{Annotate}$ and enter annotation mode.
 In this mode, the user is asked to type in the start and end frame of each skill segment, as well as the target and in-hand object IDs corresponding to each skill.
 The annotations will be processed into a json file.
 We show an example as below.